alinadir44/MLSA-Workshop-1/README.md

 With your project open in Codespaces:

 1. Open `package.json` and update the following values:
-    1. **homepage**: set to `http://{github-username}.github.io/{repo-name}`, replace `{github-username}` with your GitHub username and `{repo-name}` with MLSA-Workshop-1.
+    1. **homepage**: set to `http://{github-username}.github.io/{repo-name}`, replace `{github-username}` with your GitHub username and `{repo-name}` `with MLSA-Workshop-1`.
-    1. **build-gh**: replace `{github-username}` with your GitHub username and `{repo-name}` with MLSA-Workshop-1.
+    1. **build-gh**: replace `{github-username}` with your GitHub username and `{repo-name}` with `MLSA-Workshop-1`.
 1. Commit and push those changes to `package.json` to your GitHub remote repo.
-Open a new terminal and type in this command:
+To do this, open a new terminal and type in these commands:
 ```
 git add .
-git commit -m "My first portfolio all done!"
+git commit -m "My first portfolio, all done!"
 git push origin main
 ```
-1. Within this terminal window run `npm run deploy` after the previous commands have finished executing.
+3. Run `npm run deploy` on the same terminal after the previous commands have finished executing.
 This will first run the pre-deploy script to build the project, followed by the deploy script that will push those bundled files to a new branch on your repo (gh-pages) that will be used for you GitHub Pages site.
-1. When completed, within your repo, go to Settings and Pages.
+4. When completed, within your repo, go to Settings and Pages.
 There you will see that a page has been set up to for you against the gh-pages branch, and you should see the URL (that should match the “homepage” value you set in package.json)

 <br />